Consumer Inflation Falls to 4-Year Low, Mzansi Disagrees: “But the Retail Industry Doesn’t Think So”

 - South Africans questioned how inflation was dropping when things were still expensive

-Statistics South Africa (Stats SA) released a statement recently which revealed that October inflation declined primarily because of falling fuel prices.
+Consumer inflation fell to its lowest level in four years, but South Africans don’t see a difference.
+Statistics South Africa (Stats SA) released a statement recently that revealed that October inflation declined primarily because of falling fuel prices.

 Inflation reaches lowest level since COVID-19

-Stats SA stated that consumer price inflation was 2.8 percent in October, a huge difference from the 3.8 percent in September.
+Stats SA stated that consumer price inflation was 2.8% in October, a huge difference from the 3.8% in September.
+According to Stats SA, the decline in petrol and diesel prices contributed significantly towards this.

 “Falling fuel prices remain the primary factor behind the slowdown.
 Petrol and diesel prices declined by 5,3% between September and October.”